 Additional Support of a Doula

 Many women appreciate the comfort of a doula while laboring.
 Studies show that having a doula decreases your chances of intervention by up to 50%.
 If you’re in the market for a doula, have no fear.
 Doulas in Bangkok know each other well, and have formed a network called the Doulas of Bangkok.
-They host a meeting called “Choices in Childbirth” on the fourth Saturday of every month at Kuppa on Sukhumvit 16.

 While having a home birth in Bangkok may not be an option, rest assured that you can still have a beautiful birth experience in the hospital.
 Heck, some of the hospitals here are like 5 star hotels, so your experience might be even better.